 Jacket: When it came to ripping James’ head off, Alice’s look was very “vengeance-chic.”
 Her jacket was Converse One Star in slate grey, although it looks blue under certain lighting.

-Jeans: The jeans are unspotted, but any dark blue denim jeans will do.
+Jeans: These jeans were recently spotted in partnership with @thetwilightcloset!
+They’re by Paige in the Hollywood Hills bootcut style, but any dark blue denim jeans will do.
 Unless they’re super recognizable, I tend not to stress over screen accurate leggings or jeans.

 Belt: You can’t see it here, but Alice is wearing a black belt by American Eagle with her jeans, which is used as a tourniquet in the film.
+The belt has a decorative silver buckle.
 As with the jeans, any belt you’re comfortable with will do, as it isn’t visible with this outfit.